reyemtm/getbounds/source/_posts/2020-05-05-gis-and-remote-work.md

 ![](assets/img/home_office.jpg "Desk with laptop and monitor.")
 *Photo of my home office with the original laptop setup.*

-As for the database to house our enterprise GIS data, I had recently migrated 90% of our GIS data from shapefiles to a PostgreSQL database.
-To access this data remotely without a VPN or by opening up remote ports, I simply created a backup from the existing Postgres database via pgAdmin to use as my temporary database.
-Since both Postgres and PostGIS use an open license, I was able to install these on my laptop and restore the backup without issue.
-This whole process was seamless and I was up and running in my new home office in less than an hour.
+As for the database to house our enterprise GIS data, I had recently migrated 90% of our this data from shapefiles to a PostgreSQL database.
+To access this data remotely without a VPN or by opening up ports on our server, I simply created a backup from the existing Postgres database via pgAdmin.
+Since both Postgres and PostGIS use an open license, I was able to install these on my laptop and restore this backup without issue.
+This whole process was seamless and I was up and running in my new home office in less than a day.
 I did refrain from performing many edits to the data in the Postgres backup during this initial phase.
 Still, for daily tasks involving analysis and map-making this setup worked out quite well.

 A few months into the lockdown my employer provided me with a new laptop and a VPN connection, so I am back to using the main enterprise database with the full editing ability via QGIS while remote.
-Accessing Postgres via the VPN connection is not ideal, but the editing and select lag time is tolerable.
+Accessing Postgres via the VPN connection is not ideal, but the editing lag time is tolerable.

 If there is one area where this whole approach falls short it is with the local editing of data hosted in ArcGIS Online via ArcGIS Pro.
 This is not due to working remotely; rather it is due to the shortcomings of using a feature service as an authoritative data store.
 While I plan to deploy "Enterprise" at some point in the future, for the moment ArcGIS Online will have to do.